-Experienced litigators and judges teach many of the courses in litigation and trial advocacy.
+Experienced litigators and judges teach many of the courses in litigation and trial advocacy at KU Law.

 Options include skills simulation workshops, clinics and field placements.
-In skills simulations, students learn to interview expert witnesses, or write and argue mock appellate briefs.
+In skills simulations, students learn to write and argue mock appellate briefs, take depositions and interview witnesses.
 Taught in the same way top firms train new associates, these courses offer hands-on experience in litigation skills.
 Through clinics and field placement programs, law students can work with clients and train in a real-world setting.

 Students can also participate in numerous national and international moot court competitions, or train for national mock trial contests.
 KU Law’s moot court program regularly ranks among the top 30 for law schools nationwide.